sravan-s/kerala-flood-map/README.md

 # Kerala Flood Map

 A crowdsourced map of requests for help.

 ## Join Slack

 https://join.slack.com/t/keralarescue/shared_invite/enQtNDE4NzUyNjg4MjQ3LTJiMDU0ZmFhODNlNDE3ZDc4ZmFlMGI0YmQ0MzI0NWYyNThlOTgwYTM2Y2JlYzMxMDMxMzUwY2E2MmVmNDQyNmE

 We're at the 72-flood-report-map channel

 ### Tech Stack

-* React
+- React
-* React-Leaflet (OpenStreetMap based Map Rendering)
+- React-Leaflet (OpenStreetMap based Map Rendering)

 ### How to Contribute

-* Create issues for any bugs or enhancements
+- Create issues for any bugs or enhancements
-* Work on those which you find interesting
+- Work on those which you find interesting

 ### Set Up Local Development Machine

-* Make sure you have node installed
+- Make sure you have node installed
-* Clone the repo
+- Clone the repo
-* Run `npm install` from the root
+- Run `npm install` from the root
+- Run `npm start` to run the project
-* Hack On!
+- Hack On!